taiwangoldcard/taiwan-bot/README.md

 ## Deployment

-Everytime a PR is merged, the [github workflow](./github/workflows/deploy.yml) should automatically deploy the server to Heroku.
+Everytime a PR is merged, the [github workflow](./github/workflows/deploy.yml) should automatically deploy the new server code.
 The chatbot account above is connected to the server so your new changes should be instantly available.